AnaviTechnology/anavi-docs/anavi-infrared-phat/anavi-infrared-phat.md

 ## Infrared and LIRC

-ANAVI Infrared pHAT Raspberry Pi HAT has built-in infrared receiver and transmitter.
+ANAVI Infrared pHAT has built-in infrared receiver and transmitter.
 [LIRC](http://www.lirc.org/) (Linux Infrared Remote Control) is popular open source application for sending and receiving data over infrared on GNU/Linux distributions.
 This chapter provides guidelines how to enable ANAVI Infrared pHAT infrared receiver and transmitter on **Raspbian** and to use LIRC.

 ## Setting up LIRC